malexsmith/3700_Assignment_1_dispersal/README.md

          colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal")+ theme(legend.position="none")

-# Now that you've made the two phylogenies and appended the site information, you can use the pdf command below to make a pdf of your plots so you can print them for your video.
+# Now that you've made the two phylogenies and appended the site information, you can use the pdf command below to make a pdf of your phylogenies and the map so you can print them for your video.

-pdf("dispersal sequences with metadata - 250622.pdf", width = 18, height = 12) # Open a new pdf file
+pdf("dispersal sequences with metadata - 250623.pdf", width = 18, height = 12) # Open a new pdf file

 gheatmap(test, genbank_seq_metadata , low = "white",high = "#1099dd",offset=0.03, width=0.15, font.size=6,
-         colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal")+ theme(legend.position="none")
+         colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal w NJ tree")+ theme(legend.position="none")

 gheatmap(test2, genbank_seq_metadata , low = "white",high = "#1099dd",offset=0.03, width=0.15, font.size=6,
-         colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal")+ theme(legend.position="none")
+         colnames_angle=90, hjust=1)+vexpand(.1, -1)+ ggtitle("Deep Sea Vent Dispersal w ML tree")+ theme(legend.position="none")

+plot(map,axes=FALSE)

 dev.off()

 # So - hats off to you!!
 You've made two kinds of phylogeny from publicly available DNA sequences that were collected from two genera of deep-sea vent copepods.
-Now, print your pdf, and prepare to speak about conclusions you might make regarding the larval dispersal of the two genera based on your phylogeny.
+Now, print your pdf, examine the map from the assignment, and prepare to speak about conclusions you might make regarding the larval dispersal of the two genera based on your phylogeny.